linux-system-roles/logging/roles/fluentd/README.md

 This role runs dependent fluentd roles, Roles list is located in the meta directory.

-It is run as part of the `Configure Metrics` play and the default `configure` tag.
-It also includes the `restart fluentd` handler.

 The available variables for this role are:

 - `fluentd_service_name:`  (default: `"fluentd"`)